Pesticide class | Insecticides |

 Related products

-It is a non-systemic insecticide and contact with ingestion mode of action.
-It belongs to the pyrethroids, which disrupt sodium channels in the axon membrane and has a knock-down property that causes the insect to become paralyzed and fall quickly.
-Deltamethrin is used to control a wide range of pests.
+It is a non-systemic insecticide with contact, ingestion mode of action.
+It belongs to the pyrethroids which disrupt sodium channels in the axon membrane and has a knock-down property that causes the insect to become paralyzed and fall quickly.
+Fenvalerit has a quick effect on a wide range of pests of different agricultural products.

 Reviews